 His experience in pursuing a terminal degree helped shift his career path to education.
-After a few short years, he went on to teach at some of the best universities in the nation, published dozens of articles and books, presented across the country at academic conferences, and held appointments as a scholar researcher, professor, program chair, entrepreneur-in-residence, lecturer, and university dean.
+After a few short years, he went on to teach at some of the best universities in the nation, published dozens of articles and books, presented across the country at academic conferences, and held appointments as a scholar researcher, professor, program chair, entrepreneur-in-residence and lecturer.

 Academic Specialization/Focus at CTU